 Surprise the Kids with a Major Play Day

 Rohnert Park is a family fun capital, brimming over with big-time play for people of all ages!
-At Cal Skate, a roller blading and skating center, the large indoor rink is filled with everyone from rank beginner to expert; lessons and skate rentals are available, as well as an arcade, snack shop, billiards, and more.
-At Driven Raceway, mom, dad, and kids who are least 48” tall can live their go-kart racing fantasy on an indoor track with high-performance karts.
-Or head to Scandia Family Fun Center with its two 18-hole miniature golf courses, 18 slow- and fast-pitch batting cages, blaster boats with water squirters, and a Lil’ Indy race track.
+At Cal Skate, a rollerblading and skating center, the large indoor rink is filled with all skill levels, from rank beginner to expert.
+Lessons and skate rentals are available, as well as an arcade, snack shop, billiards, and more.
+At Driven Raceway, mom, dad, and kids who are least 48' tall can live their go-kart racing fantasy on an indoor track with high-performance karts.
+Or head to Scandia Family Fun Center with its two 18-hole miniature golf courses, 18 slow- and fast-pitch batting cages, blaster boats with water squirters, and a Lil' Indy race track.
 For more details, read Family Fun Activities in Rohnert Park.

 Try Your Luck at Gaming

 The glitzy, $825 million, 340,000-square foot Graton Resort & Casino is a gambler's paradise offering 3,000 slot and video poker games, a 20-table poker room (limit and no-limit), more than 100 table games (such as blackjack and baccarat), VIP high-limit rooms and generous promotions.
 Don't gamble?
 Relax in one of the three bars and lounges, enjoy the daily live entertainment, or tuck into a great meal at one of four award-winning restaurants (Tony's of North Beach, 630 Park Steakhouse, the Daily Grill, and the Boathouse Asian Eatery) or seven casual eateries offering sandwiches, pizza, burgers, Asian noodles, tacos, barbecue, and more.